raha1382/To-Do-List/README.md

 # 📝 ToDoList Project

-A simple and extensible **To-Do List Manager using API and database** built with Python and Poetry.
+A extensible **To-Do List Manager using API and database** built with Python and Poetry.

 ---
 🌱 Branch Information